adamsbola/simple_shell/README.md

 setenv
 Usage: setenv [VARIABLE] [VALUE]
 Initializes a new environment variable, or modifies an existing one.
-Upon failure, prints a message to stderr.
+Upon failure, prints a message to .stderr
 Example:

 $ ./hsh